 Here are a few options you might not be considering:

 - To automate or not to automate?
 Automations tools can make it easier to get your message out to many platforms.
 Most of the research shows them to be less effective, but you have to look at your insights to discover for yourself.-

 How to test:

 Use your automation tool to post as usual.
-But, sprinkle in some native Facebook posts ? even if you schedule those on Facebook.
+But, sprinkle in some native Facebook posts – even if you schedule those on Facebook.
 Do this for a couple weeks and look at the results.
 What is the reach of the posts from the scheduler compared to the native posts?
-Then, adjust accordingly if needed.
+Adjust accordingly as needed.

 - To hashtag or not to hashtag – This is similar to the automation – in fact, so similar, I don’t need to explain any more.
 Do your posts with hashtags or without hashtags drive more engagement?
 Post accordingly.